corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/serialization.md

 There is also a built-in Corda whitelist (see the `DefaultWhitelist` class) that whitelists common JDK classes for convenience.
 This whitelist is not user-editable.

 The annotation is the preferred method for whitelisting.
-An example is shown in tutorial-clientrpc-api.
+An example is shown in [Using the client RPC API](tutorial-clientrpc-api.md).
 It’s reproduced here as an example of both ways you can do this for a couple of example classes.

 ```kotlin